-- transportation between Livingston, Montana, and the Yellowstone
+- transportation between Missoula and the Blackfoot River

 - personal flotation devices (PFDs) and all river safety gear

-Sleep kits (tent + sleeping bag + sleeping pad) may be rented, if you don’t have your own.
+Sleep kits (tent + sleeping bag + sleeping pad) may be rented.

 How to Earn Credit

-This course is accredited through the University of Montana as JRNL 491: Yellowstone River Field Institute.
+This course is accredited through the University of Montana as ENST 491: Learning To Tell the River’s Stories.
 Please contact Freeflow Institute to find out how to EARN COLLEGE CREDIT while exploring the rivers of the West.

 Program Cancellation Policy